-- fixed work patterns, where, by agreement, days off can be irregular to enable, for example, access by separated parents to their children and flexible rostering - flexible retirement. - 34.7 Flexible working arrangements should be available to all employees. - 34.8 All jobs should be considered for flexible working; if this is not possible the employer must provide written, objectively justifiable reasons for this and give a clear, demonstrable operational reason why this is not practicable. - 34.9 There should be a clear procedure for application for flexible working, agreed by employers and local staff representatives. - 34.10 All people with flexible working arrangements should have access to standard terms and conditions of employment, on an equal or pro-rata basis, unless different treatment can be justified for operational reasons.
+- school-time contracts; - tele-working, where people work from home for all or part of their hours with a computer or telecommunication link to their organisation; - voluntary reduced working time, where people work reduced hours by agreement at a reduced salary; - fixed work patterns where, by agreement, days off can be irregular to enable, for example, separated parents to have access to their children and flexible rostering; - flexible retirement. - 34.7 Flexible working arrangements should be available to all employees. - 34.8 All jobs should be considered for flexible working; if this is not possible the employer must provide written, objectively justifiable reasons for this and give a clear, demonstrable operational reason why this is not practicable. - 34.9 There should be a clear procedure for application for flexible working, agreed by employers and local staff representatives. - 34.10 All people with flexible working arrangements should have access to standard terms and conditions of employment, on an equal or pro-rata basis, unless different treatment can be justified for operational reasons.